Spectral measures of factor of i.i.d. processes on vertex-transitive graphs: Applications

 \subsection{Acknowledgement.}

-The authors thank G\'erard Letac for references, G\'abor Pete for the question on the covariance structure of $\bar d_2$-limits of factor of i.i.d.\ processes, Viktor Harangi and Mustazee Rahman for reading previous versions of the manuscript and providing valuable suggestions, and Bal\'azs Szegedy for useful discussions.
-The first author was partially supported by the Hungarian Scientific Research Fund (OTKA, grant no. 109684), and the MTA R\'enyi Institute Lend\"ulet Limits of Structures Research Group.
-The second author was supported by Marie Sk\l odowska-Curie actions "Spectra" and the NSERC Discovery Accelerator Supplements Program.
+The authors are especially grateful to Russell Lyons for useful comments that led to a shorter proof of Proposition \ref{all:dtv}.
+The authors thank P\'eter Csikv\'ari, Viktor Harangi and Mustazee Rahman for reading previous versions of the manuscript and providing valuable suggestions, G\'erard Letac for references, G\'abor Pete for the question on the covariance structure of $\bar d_2$-limits of factor of i.i.d.\ processes, and Bal\'azs Szegedy for useful discussions.
+The first author was partially supported by the National Research, Development and Innovation Office (NKFIH, grant no. 109684), and by the MTA R\'enyi Institute Lend\"ulet Limits of Structures Research Group.
+The second author was supported by Marie Sk\l odowska-Curie actions "Spectra", by the NSERC Discovery Accelerator Supplements Program and by the MTA R\'enyi ''Lend\"ulet'' Groups and Graphs Research Group.